 Over 2,600 children under the age of 13 are involved in car accidents every day, which translates to mean that a child is in a car crash every 33 seconds in the U.S. Parents need to take care to not only drive carefully when their child is in the car, but they also need to ensure that their child is restrained properly to minimize the consequences of a car accident.
 You can’t always prevent what other people are doing, but you can take steps to protect your kids inside your own vehicle.

 Georgia law also requires you to use safety restraints that are the right size and type for your child’s height and weight.
-Instead of telling you what kind you need, the law refers you to the manufacturer’s specifications.
-Read owners’ manuals and do your own research to determine the safest type of car seat for your child, and keep an eye out for when they outgrow their restraint.
+To help, the law refers you to manufacturers’ specifications.
+Read the owner’s manual and do your own research to determine the safest type of car seat for your child, and keep an eye out for when they outgrow their restraint.